evgenyneu/siba/scaffolds/project/README.md

 ## 4. Publish

 Publish your plugin gem.
-If you want your plugin to be shown to users by `siba list` and `siba generate` commands, please add its description to /lib/siba/plugins/plugins.yml file in SIBA project on github and issue a pull request.
+If you want your plugin to be shown to users by `siba list` and `siba generate` commands, add its description to /lib/siba/plugins/plugins.yml file in [siba github project](https://github.com/evgenyneu/siba) and send a pull request:

 ## Testing